 Character or Char data type in Sql Server stores the fixed length of characters.

-For example, if we declare variable, @str CHAR (50) means the SQL server will allocate memory for 50 characters.
-Suppose we inserted 10 characters into a @str variable, 10 characters of memory used, and the remaining 40 characters will waste.
+For example, if we declare a variable, @str CHAR (50) means the Server will allocate memory for 50 characters.
+Suppose we inserted 10 characters into a @str variable, 10 characters of memory will be used, and the remaining 40 characters will waste.

-A Varchar data type in Sql Server means variable character, and it is used to store the non-Unicode characters.
+A Varchar data type in Sql Server means variable character and is used to store the non-Unicode characters.
 Varchar allocates the memory based on the number of characters inserted into it.

-For example, if we declare variable, @name VARCHAR (50) means, it will allocate memory for 0 characters.
+For example, if we declare a variable, @name VARCHAR (50) means, it will allocate memory for 0 characters.
 Suppose we inserted 10 characters into a @name variable.
-Then, this SQL data type will allocate the memory to store those 10 characters (it allocate literally 10 characters and no wastage).
-If you think that the size of the column data might exceed 8000 bytes, please use Varchar(max).
+Then, this SQL Server data type will allocate the memory to store those 10 characters (it allocates 10 characters and no wastage).
+If you think the column size might exceed 8000 bytes, please use Varchar(max).

-NVarchar data type in Sql Server is the same as the Varchar data type.
-The only difference between them is, it is used to store Unicode characters.
-NVarchar data type will take double (2n) space to store the other language characters.
-If you think that the size of the column data might exceed 4000 bytes, please use nvarchar(max).
+NVarchar data type in Sql Server is the same as the Varchar datatype.
+The only difference between them is that it is used to store Unicode characters.
+NVarchar datatype will take double (2n) space to store the other language characters.
+If you think the column size might exceed 4000 bytes, please use nvarchar(max).

-NOTE: When you are not storing other language characters then, I suggest you choose Varchar data type instead of char or NVarchar.
+NOTE: When you are not storing other language characters, then I suggest you choose Varchar data type instead of char or NVarchar.